-5. VALUES
+5. CORE PRINCIPLES

-This Code is underpinned by a set of core values that ensure CTG conducts its business in compliance with the letter and spirit of the law, in a way that is socially accountable and in the best interests of our clients and Stakeholders.
+This Code is underpinned by a set of core principles that ensure CTG conducts its business in compliance with the letter and spirit of the law, in a way that is socially accountable and in the best interests of our clients and Stakeholders.

-CTG's core values are:
+CTG's core principles are: